selcukdinc/selcukdinc.github.io/content/posts/hugo-basics.md

 date = 2024-08-02T08:00:06+03:00
 ```
 [edit1 (03.08.2024)]
-upss if you dont re-deploy on github actions, site will be expired and new post doest reloaded. in my case, resolve path is
+upss if you dont re-deploy on github actions, site will be expired and new post doesnt reloaded. in my case, resolve path is
 ```
 github > actions > Deploy Hugo site to Pages > Run workflow
 ```